 - Policy D6.1 Developing Vacant Lots.
-Construction on vacant land or to replace surface parking lots should be encouraged throughout the downtown, where possible. - o The subject property currently contains a parking lot. - Objective D7: Facilitate and promote downtown Oakland's position as the primary office center for the region. - The proposal is for a tower with 27 floors of commercial office space. - Objective D8: Build on the current office nodes near the 12th and 19th Street BART stations to establish these locations as the principal centers for office development in the city. - The project is located within two blocks of the 12th Street BART station and three blocks from 19th Street BART station.
+Construction on vacant land or to replace surface parking lots should be encouraged throughout the downtown, where possible. - The subject property currently contains a parking lot.
+The proposed project would replace the existing surface parking lot with vertical development, consistent with this policy. - Objective D7: Facilitate and promote downtown Oakland's position as the primary office center for the region. - The proposal is for a tower with 27 floors of commercial office space, supporting this objective. - Objective D8: Build on the current office nodes near the 12th and 19th Street BART stations to establish these locations as the principal centers for office development in the city. - The office project is located within two blocks of the 12th Street BART station, and would thereby support this objective.